MirellaDourado/Project-PixelArt/README.md

-<h1> Welcome to Lessons Learned </h1>
+<h1> Welcome to Pixel Art </h1>

 <h2> About my project </h2>

-<p> This is a project based on Lessons Learned.
-This was my first contact with HTML and CSS, there you can see about me, lessons i learned, lessons i will learn, my soft and hard skills.
+<p> This is a project based on Pixel art.
+You will be able to draw whatever you want in pixel art, there you can change the number of pixels and colors appear randomly.

-This was the first project at Trybe the main focus was in HTML and a little in CSS.</p>
+The main focus of this project was in DOM, Events, Web Storage and Elements in JavaScript based on Trybe's module about Fundamentals.</p>

 <details>